 Apply for Self-Isolation Payments (SIPs)

-Because of the rules, most people are not able to get this payment.
+Because of the strict rules, most people aren't eligible to get this payment.

 You have to meet all of the following criteria to get the payment.
 If you don't meet all of the criteria, we're not allowed to give you the payment.